pfreyp/SC17_Developer_Lab/Hello_World_Lab.md

 ./helloworld
 ```

-* The example application will display the following messages:
+* The example application output should come out like this:

 ```
 Device/Slot[0] (/dev/xdma0, 0:0:1d.0)